 In particular, Lebanon has been undergoing a complex period marked by large-scale demonstrations that erupted in October 2019, bringing about the resignation of the then-government, and by a severe financial crisis.
 While this context presents significant challenges for the new government led by Prime Minister Hassan Diab, it also provides an opportunity and strong incentive to restore public trust and build a closer relationship with citizens and stakeholders through open government reforms.
 Constructive engagement and participation will indeed be assets for designing and implementing better policies to navigate this difficult moment.

 A focus on opening up the government is especially timely and in demand.
 The public discontent manifested during the recent demonstrations has been targeted significantly at the sectarian power-sharing agreement, which is accused of having facilitated a system of governance with low transparency and accountability.
-This has served to amplify the effects of political deadlocks and increase their frequency, and has discouraged citizens from engaging through traditional means in policy debates.
+This has served to amplify the effects of political deadlocks and increase their frequency and has discouraged citizens from engaging through traditional means in policy debates.
 On the other hand, a context where stakeholders have multiple avenues to hold their government accountable, and where they have transparent information and opportunities to contribute to public decisions, tends to improve policies and services.

 A legacy of governance issues and public mismanagement is similarly held as one of the causes for the deterioration of the economic situation that has escalated into the current crisis.
 International partners have made this connection explicit already in 2018, in the context of the terms of the economic package agreed at the « conférence économique pour le développement du Liban par les réformes et avec les entreprises (CEDRE) ».
 Having grappled with one of the world’s heaviest public debt burdens, exceeding 150% of GDP, Lebanon has since defaulted on bond repayments in March 2020, in line with widespread public demands that domestic needs are prioritised to ensure the continuity of essential services (Yee 2020).
 Looking ahead, repairing Lebanon’s credibility and restoring its access to global financial markets will be contingent on the successful implementation of governance reforms, in particular those addressing transparency and integrity.